Devinterview-io/llms-interview-questions/README.md

 #### Noisy Inputs

-- **Method**: Introduces noise in input sequences and uses model's language context to predict the original sequence without the noise.
+- **Method**: Introduces noise in input sequences and uses the model's language context to predict the original sequence without the noise.
 - **Advantages**: Provides privacy for input sequences without affecting output quality.
 - **Drawbacks**: Requires an extensive clean dataset for training.
 <br>